-In a saucepan on the stove top, steep together these three ingredients on low for five minutes, cover and let it steep with the burner off for another five minutes.
+In a saucepan on the stovetop, steep together these three ingredients on low for five minutes, cover, and let it steep with the burner off for another five minutes.
 Set aside to cool.

-Add crushed ices to the cocktail shaker
+Add crushed ice to the cocktail shaker

 Pour a shot of bourbon